 (2) A pressure relief valve outlet must not be located in any building, structure, caravan, or marine craft (except as permitted by clause 301) unless it is located within a housing specifically provided for that purpose.

-(3) This clause applies in addition to clause J5 of AS 5601/AG 601 — 2002.
+(3) This clause applies in addition to any relevant requirements in AS 5601.

+[Clause 303 amended in Gazette 21 Apr 2006 p.
+1579.]

 304. Appliances not to be connected to gas supply for mobile engines

 An appliance other than a mobile engine must not be connected to a storage container that provides the supply of gas to a mobile engine.